 by Amanda Miska

 My name is Amanda, and I have been reselling clothing since 2008.
-I used to have a vintage store with my sister on Etsy (and blogged about vintage fashion, which is how I had the pleasure of meeting Alison!), dabbled in eBay, and have been selling on Poshmark since 2016, but I have only grown to be a regular “full-time” seller in the last year.
+I used to have a vintage store with my sister on Etsy (and blogged about vintage fashion, which is how I had the pleasure of meeting Alison!), dabbled in eBay, and have been selling on Poshmark since 2016, but I have only grown to be a regular “full-time” seller in the last two years.
 I also help Alison run her Poshmark closet!
-Because so many people are likely cleaning out closets right now–whether because it’s the new year or that Marie Kondo series on Netflix or maybe you’re impacted by the government shutdown and could use some extra cash–Alison thought it might be helpful to share a crash course on how to make money on Poshmark.
+I hope this post will offer tips on how to be successful on Poshmark, a popular resale platform.

 What is Poshmark?

 Poshmark is combination reselling and social app.
 With Poshmark you can easily sell clothing, shoes, jewelry, homegoods, and more right from your phone.
 You can follow people’s closets and know when they add new items.
 You also have a news feed where any important alerts appear, like sales, offers, or questions about your items.
 Unlike eBay, Poshmark is just for fashion, and unlike The RealReal, Poshmark is a great place to sell mall and big box brands and clothes in good condition that may be a few years old.

 While Poshmark may involve a little more work and participation than eBay or apps like Mercari, if you are selling fashion and someone who loves clothes, it’s absolutely worth it, in my opinion.
 It’s also incredibly convenient, considering you can operate entirely from your phone, which means that other than taking the item photos, you are able to do everything remotely.